IBM/microprobe/targets/riscv/examples/README.md

 Additionally, this produces a Makefile fragment, `tests.d`, that describes all the microbenchmarks that were generated.
 The provided build flow will consume this later.

+The program `riscv_ipc_seq.py` is used if we need to generate microbenchmarks containing a sequence of instructions.
+It generates N microbenchmarks comprising of different randomly selected permutations of the instruction sequence specified, where N is specified by the optional argument: `num_permutations`.
+By default this value is 1, which generates a single randomly selected permutation of the instruction sequence.

 Now, we need to setup an out-of-source build environment.
 These microbenchmarks depend on a number of header files provided by [`riscv-tests`](https://github.com/riscv/riscv-tests) and [`riscv-test-env`](https://github.com/riscv/riscv-test-env).
 Hence, when configuring the project, we need to provide a path to an existing clone of `riscv-tools`, represented by the bash variable `$RISCV_TOOLS_DIRECTORY` (substitute in a real path here!)